zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

 ### :keyboard: Activity: Use Copilot to help remember a terminal command :robot:

 Great work!
-Now that you are familiar with our app, let's ask copilot for helping starting a branch so we can do some customizing.
+Now that we are familiar with the app and we know it works, let's ask copilot for help starting a branch so we can do some customizing.

 1. If not already there, return to VS Code.